Russian women post bruised selfies to push for domestic violence law

 Russian law does not specifically define domestic violence as an offence and provides no mechanism for imposing restraining orders on violent partners, according to Human Rights Watch.

-The government decriminalized some forms of domestic violence in 2017, a move some Russians said eroded protections for women against abuse.
+The government denationalized some forms of domestic violence in 2017, a move some Russians said eroded protections for women against abuse.

 Supporters of the move said it was introduced to protect parents’ right to discipline their children and reduce the state’s ability to meddle in family life.